 Related: Fun Spring Activities to do with Kids!

-This simple birdhouse craft is made with recycled cardboard tubes and a recycled cardboard box.
-Follow the easy step by step tutorial below to make this easy birdhouse ornament craft.
+This simple birdhouse craft is made with recycled toilet paper roll tubes and a recycled cardboard box.
+Follow the easy step-by-step tutorial below to make this easy birdhouse ornament craft.
+You might also enjoy making Toilet Paper Roll Shamrock Necklaces.

-Step 2 – Use a hole punch to make the birdhouse door
+2. Use a hole punch to make the birdhouse door.

 - Alternatively, you can use a single hole punch

-multiple times to make a hole approximately 1/2 inch.
+multiple times to make a hole that is approximately 1/2 inch.

-Step 3 – Make the birdhouse roof out of a thin cardboard box
+3. Make the birdhouse roof out of a thin cardboard box.

-Find a thin cardboard box to use to make a roof for each birdhouse craft.
+- Find a thin cardboard box to make a roof for each birdhouse craft.

 - Cut the thin cardboard box open.